 Nursing Home.
 A facility, however named, which is advertised, announced or maintained for the express or implied purpose of providing nursing or convalescent care for seven (7) or more persons unrelated to the licensee.
 A nursing home is a home for chronic or convalescent patients, who, on admission, are not as a rule, acutely ill and who do not usually require special facilities such as an operating room, X-ray, laboratory and obstetrical facilities.
 A nursing home provides care for persons who have remedial ailments or other ailments, for which medical and nursing care are indicated; who, however, are not sick enough to require general hospital care.
 Nursing care is their primary need, but they will require continuing medical supervision (NCGS §131E-101(6)).
-Nursing homes offering one or more levels of care, including any combination homes") shall be included with and regulated in the same fashion as a nursing home (NCGS §131E-101(1a)).
+Nursing homes offering one or more levels of care, including any combination of skilled nursing, intermediate care and adult care home (commonly referred to as "combination homes") shall be included with and regulated in the same fashion as a nursing home (NCGS §131E-101(1a)).